Sam Collins (Australian footballer): Early life

 Originally from Donvale, Collins is the youngest of four children and attended Whitefriars College, graduating in 2012.
 As a junior, Collins played for the Donvale Football Club.
 He played for the Oakleigh Chargers in the TAC Cup Under 18s competition before moving onto the Box Hill Hawks Football Club in the Victorian Football League (VFL).
 Collins was a member of the Box Hill Hawks leadership team from age 19.

+AFL career

-He was recruited as a mature age player to Fremantle with their third selection, 55th overall, in the 2015 AFL draft.
+Collins was recruited as a mature age player to Fremantle with their third selection, 55th overall, in the 2015 AFL draft.
 He has made his AFL debut in Round 10 of the 2016 AFL season, against St Kilda at Etihad Stadium, after playing well for Fremantle's reserves team, Peel Thunder, in the West Australian Football League (WAFL).

-AFL career